“To improve is to change; to be perfect is to change often.” — Winston Churchill

 Whether your company previously offered teleworking options or if this is the first time that any of your workforce is working from home, one thing all companies can agree on is that maintaining a strong culture within a geographically dispersed team, presents a unique challenge.
 However, it is possible!
 In an effort to help other companies who may find themselves teleworking for the first time or feel lost in creative ways to adjust cultural meet ups, below are a few items to look into and ideas for each.

 - Utilize and encourage the online forums for communication.
 This is more than simply asking them to use it; give them reasons to!
-If the team is chatting in the morning about their favorite doughnuts over the company IM, that is positive chatter as it means that they are speaking to one another and are connected.
+If the team is chatting in the morning about their favorite doughnuts over the company’s instant messenger, that is positive chatter as it means that they are speaking to one another and are connected.

 - Communicate recognitions now, more than ever.
-Remember, work anniversaries, birthdays, and positive work milestones, did not stop happening.
-The need to recognize these is even more vital at this time of uncertainty.
+Remember, work anniversaries, birthdays, and positive work milestones do not stop happening.
+The need to recognize these important events is even more vital at this time of uncertainty.

 - Utilize face to face teleconferencing with your teams as much as possible.
 While meetings or daily stand ups can be effective via phone, having the face to face, allows individuals to feel less isolated and are substantially more effective.

 - Offer online resources via company intranet for business and personal opportunities.